horrorho/InflatableDonkey/README.md

 My cat - for being my cat and keeping me company.

 There have been some contributors who, rather like vampires, prefer the cover of darkness.
 You know who you are and thank you!

+I've also probably forgotten others.
+If so I'm sorry and thank you too!